 ANYONE who has had success has also had help.

 So, my advice is to get some help.
 Find other bloggers who have been there and done that.
 There is no reason to reinvent the wheel; instead, take a shortcut by asking for help.

-This is exactly why I am currently developing the Blogging Money Formula.
-There are some bloggers who have got it going on.
-They write content that engages their audience, makes them click, and ultimately, makes them buy.
-If you want to create content that does these things, you need the course.
+This is precisely why I am currently developing the Blogging Money Formula.
+Some bloggers have got it going on.
+They write content that engages their audience, makes them click, and, ultimately, makes them buy.
+I you want to create content that does these things, you need the course.

-- How to properly apply for sponsored posts so you get selected for more opportunities
+Properly apply for sponsored posts, so you get selected for more opportunities.

 You get all of this and so much more!
 Sign up below to join the waitlist for the Blogging Money Formula.

-Have questions with your new blog?
+Have questions about your new blog?
 Feel free to leave them in the comments below.
 We love helping other bloggers out!

 Good luck, and I wish you much success on your blog!